ptolemybarnes/noughts_and_crosses/README.md

 When I first added minimax, my test suite was taking upwards of 30 seconds to run, an intolerably long time.
 I realized, however, that on each branch it was continuing to crunch through possibilities even when a move with the maximum (or minimum) rank had already been found.
 When I solved this issue the test suite dropped to 10 seconds, better but still too long.

-My second realization was that the algorithm was repeatedly calculating for scenarios that had already occurred on a previous branch.
+My second realization was that the algorithm was recalculating for scenarios that had already occurred on a previous branch.
 I implemented some caching, which brought the test suite down to 2 seconds.
 This strikes me as still a long time for such a small application without any IO.
 I imagine there are more sophisticated ways of optimizing the algorithm and I will continue to explore those.

-# Issues
+## Issues
 At the moment the computer ranks all scenarios that can't be forced by either party towards a victory as the same.
-In other words, the computer pessemistically assumes that the opponent will always make the perfect move.
-In reality (though remembering that this is 0s & Xs...) some scenarios invite more mistakes than others, even if from the perspective of the perfect player they are the same.
+In other words, the computer assumes that the opponent will always make the perfect move.
+Actually some scenarios invite more mistakes than others, even if from the perspective of the perfect player they are the same.
 The computer might perform better against a human player if it ranked moves with more granularity, perhaps taking into account the proportion of winning/losing scenarios coming off of a branch.